emma-nipperess/Grade_Calc/README.md

 ![drag](media/drag.gif)

-I also have drawn lot's of inspiration from my favourite streamer.
-I won't reveal who, but I leave behind a clue - read the about.
+I also have drawn inspiration from a streamer who shall not be named.
+You may figure it out.

 ## How to use

-Well, the page is currently not live.
-However, when it is I will update this with the URL
+Page is currently live: https://emma-nipperess.github.io/Grade_Calc/

+Because I don't want to pay for a server or database or be responsible for potentially leaking my own data (#humble cause I know only I will use this), the site uses the browser's local storage.
+So you may return to this page with the data saved provided you return via the same device and browser profile.